 There are many types of spine injuries and conditions.
 Symptoms such as neck pain, back pain, stiffness or posture problems should be assessed by an expert spine physician to determine appropriate treatment.
 In most cases, to help make a diagnosis, imaging tests (such as X-rays, low-dose radiation EOS images or MRIs) should also be conducted and reviewed by a radiologist with musculoskeletal expertise.
 Learn more below.

 In addition to physical damage caused by injuries or spine conditions, degenerative and autoimmune conditions can also create back pain.
 Rheumatologists treat low back pain and are especially interested in evaluating patients for possible inflammatory disease that can cause it, such as ankylosing spondylitis.
-Explore the content below to learn more.

 Watch videos that illustrate and explain various spinal conditions and injuries, including surgical treatments.
 (Each surgical animation provides only a general overview of a particular orthopedic procedure.
 HSS surgeons tailor each operation to the individual patient.)